evkx/evkx.github.io/content/models/vinfast/vf8/VF8_Eco/_index.md

 The standard headlights use LED technology.
 In addition, the standard taillights use LED technology.
 ## Advanced driver assistance systems

-The VinFast VF8 Plus has several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/)  (ADAS) for better safety and comfort.
+The VinFast VF8 Eco has several standard and optional [advanced driver assistance systems](../../../../technology/driverassistance/)  (ADAS) for better safety and comfort.
 ### Safety systems

-The VinFast VF8 Plus has an [**anti-lock braking system (ABS)**](../../../../technology/driverassistance/antilockbrakingsystem/)  as a standard system.
+The VinFast VF8 Eco has an [**anti-lock braking system (ABS)**](../../../../technology/driverassistance/antilockbrakingsystem/)  as a standard system.
 This system helps to prevent a vehicle's wheels from locking up during braking.

-The VinFast VF8 Plus has an [**Electronic Stability Control**](../../../../technology/driverassistance/electronicstabilitycontrol/)  as a standard system designed to improve a vehicle's stability and handling during sudden maneuvers or slippery road conditions.
+The VinFast VF8 Eco has an [**Electronic Stability Control**](../../../../technology/driverassistance/electronicstabilitycontrol/)  as a standard system designed to improve a vehicle's stability and handling during sudden maneuvers or slippery road conditions.

-The VinFast VF8 Plus has a [**lane-keeping assist**](../../../../technology/driverassistance/lanekeepingassist/)  as a standard system.
+The VinFast VF8 Eco has a [**lane-keeping assist**](../../../../technology/driverassistance/lanekeepingassist/)  as a standard system.
 This system helps to prevent the car from getting out of its lane.
 In addition, it has a [**lane departure warning**](../../../../technology/driverassistance/lanedeparturewarning/) system that warns the driver if the vehicle leaves the driving lane.

 [**Rear Cross Traffic Alert**](../../../../technology/driverassistance/rearcrosstrafficalert/) is a standard driver assist system that uses sensors to detect approaching vehicles from the side when backing out of a parking space or driveway.

 [**Forward Collision Warning**](../../../../technology/driverassistance/forwardcollisionwarning/) is a standard driver assist system to help drivers avoid or mitigate frontal collisions.

-The VinFast VF8 Plus has [**automatic emergency braking**](../../../../technology/driverassistance/automaticemergencybraking/) as a standard system.
+The VinFast VF8 Eco has [**automatic emergency braking**](../../../../technology/driverassistance/automaticemergencybraking/) as a standard system.
 This system helps prevent or mitigate collisions by applying the brakes autonomously if the driver fails to react to an impending collision.

 [**Blind-spot monitoring**](../../../../technology/driverassistance/blindspotmonitoring/) is a standard driver-assist system.
 This side assist system helps to detect traffic in blind spots.